Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 Responding to incidents in the community

 Communication with local communities is a key element to responding to and minimising the affect of incidents which may impact the locality.
-The likelihood of such events may be low, and they may be unrelated to EU Exit, but as we prepare to leave the European Union it is entirely responsible and appropriate that local leaders continue to work closely to ensure full preparedness.
+The likelihood of such events may be low, and they may be unrelated to Brexit, but as we prepare to leave the European Union it is entirely responsible and appropriate that local leaders continue to work closely to ensure full preparedness.

 Although responses are likely to involve a wide range of actors – including central government, the police and groups in the community – local leaders, including local authorities, are the best placed to coordinate local responses.
 Local leaders play a key role in sharing timely and accurate information, often drawing from a wide range of sources across different agencies, both within and outside government.

 In some cases, response and communications may be coordinated through the Local Resilience Forum, particularly if there are concurrent events in the community.
 Local authorities are also members of multi-agency Local Resilience Forums (LRFs) and have duties to cooperate with partners in that forum.
-LRFs are doing some work to identify their own local planning assumptions for EU Exit and determine any appropriate action they might need to take.
-Most LRF have completed scenario workshops focused on EU Exit to identify risks and implement appropriate actions arising.
+LRFs are doing some work to identify their own local planning assumptions for Brexit and determine any appropriate action they might need to take.
+Most LRF have completed scenario workshops focused on Brexit to identify risks and implement appropriate actions arising.
 They are also reviewing existing processes for collating and synthesising multi-agency information reports and for co-ordinating communications.

 Past experience shows that preparedness is critical because community reactions and the appearance and circulation of information across media can move very quickly.
 Incidents can quickly gain traction in the media and on social media platforms.
 Without a rapid and effective response in place, communities are more vulnerable to misinformation and narratives which can create uncertainty, and damage trust in local leaders and their partner organisations.
 A key aspect of preparing to respond to incidents is to have clear, reactive communications plans in place, drawing upon your existing links with your communities.